 Mandalas are utilized in a variety of spiritual traditions as a meditation aid to help create a holy place. .
 One’s attention is instantly drawn to the center of the mandala due to its symmetrical form.
-The mandala’s design occupies the mind, allowing buzzing thoughts to fade away, thus helping in trance induction and meditation.
+Its design occupies the mind, allowing buzzing thoughts to fade away, thus helping in trance induction and meditation.
 The design is something that should be pondered over and again until it becomes saturated.
 A mandala is mesmerizing in nature.
 We give our analytical mind a chance to relax by allowing the creative (right side) hemisphere of our mind to function a bit more freely.

 The steps of meditating with a mandala are as follows: